arangodb/arangodb/Documentation/DocuBlocks/Rest/BackupRestore/post_admin_backup_list.md

 @RESTRETURNCODES

 @RESTRETURNCODE{400}
-If the create command is invoced with bad parameters or any HTTP method other than `POST`, then a *HTTP 400* is returned.
+If the list command is invoked with bad parameters or any HTTP method other than `POST`, then an *HTTP 400* is returned.

 @EXAMPLES